hanoconnor/data-sql/README.md

 | [Example Project: Zoo Database](https://github.com/hanoconnor/Gotham-Zoo-Database-Project) | H. O'Connor |
 | [Example Project Demo/Presentation: Workbench](https://github.com/hanoconnor/Gotham-Zoo-Database-Project/blob/main/Gotham_zoo_presentation.sql) | H. O'Connor |
 | [Kaggle Public Datasets](https://www.kaggle.com/datasets) | Kaggle |
-<p><b>Disclaimer:</b> please note th example project was completed by an instructor with the use case of being a demo 'student' portfolio project in mind - remember we all have different starting points and your project does <b><i>not</i></b> have to meet all of these requirements!</p>
+<p><b>Disclaimer:</b> please note the example project was completed by an instructor with the use case of being a demo 'student' portfolio project in mind - remember we all have different starting points and your project does <b><i>not</i></b> have to meet all of these requirements!</p>
 <br>
 <i>Please note that this repo does not contain any CFG content to protect their teaching materials.</i>